TadiT7/treble_experimentations_wiki/ZTE-Nubia-Red-Magic-6.md

 | Name | Comment |
 |------|---------|
 |Rounded corners|Set "Misc features / Set rounded corners diameter" to 30~50 and reboot|

+## Notes

+1. You can re-lock your bootloader with stock ROM to restore your fingerprint.
+Backup your persist partition.
+2. Nubia is using the test key(external/avb/test/data/testkey_rsa4096.pem) to sign boot, vendor_boot, dtbo and odm partitions.
+You can create a new `vbmeta.img` with this key from AOSP and keep Magisk with a locked bootloader, also get the working fingerprint.
 ---

 Tested By: notsyncing - NX669J(CN), AOSP 11.0 v302 - 2021/03/12 - Template created by @zguithues and @hackintosh5